preddy25/IOT-SmartHome/README.md

-(2) Relays are to be +5V rail powered and Input of 12V to Motor Fan and LED strip (3)Include an image of the hardware components/ schematics
+(2) Relays are to be +5V rail powered and Input of 12V to Motor Fan and LED strip

+(3)Include an image of the hardware components/ schematics

+Software & Code
-1. Current Code - Python 3.51 - gp_1a1.py * Used to upload sensor data to AWS IOT for analysis via cert-based SSL in MQTT json strings. * Also required to recieve data for actuation commmand.
+1. Current Code - Python 3.51 - gp_1a1.py

+ - Used to upload sensor data to AWS IOT for analysis via cert-based SSL in MQTT json strings.
+ - Also required to recieve data for actuation commmand.

 (2) External Libraries required include
 a) SSL

 b) Json